 BRC Course Summary

-First classroom night – Instruction on motorcycle basics
+• First classroom night – Rider perception activities

-First range day – Practice motorcycle operations including starting, stopping, turning and shifting.
+• First range day – Practice on basic motorcycle control skills; and

 To successfully complete the course, students are required to: